Evangelos Koronios: Professional career

 Born in Athens, Greece, Koronios started playing club basketball with the youth clubs of Peristeri Athens, in 1982.
 He began his pro career with the senior men's team of Peristeri, in 1986.
 In 1998, he moved to the Greek club AEK Athens, where he played for two seasons.
 Then, he continued his career with the Greek clubs PAOK Thessaliniki (2000–01), Maroussi Athens, for two seasons (2001–03), Panionios Athens (2003–04), and finally, with Olympiacos Piraeus (2004–05).

 At the time of his retirement, Koronios was the unofficial all-time stats leader of the Greek Basket League, since the 1986–87 season in points scored, with 7,080, in assists, with 1,264, in steals, with 583, in free throws made, with 2,020, and in three pointers made, with 828.
 In total, Koronios appeared in 448 games in the top-tier level league of Greek basketball.
-Some of his Greek League career records were eventually broken by Nikos Boudouris, Dimitris Diamantidis, and Vassilis Spanoulis.
+Throughout his career, he appeared in 448 Greek Championship games, ranking 13th all-time.
+With 7,080 points scored, he remains the 6th top scorer in professional Greek League history since the establishment of the A1 National Division in 1993, and holds the top spot for the era spanning from 1986 onwards.
+He previously held the all-time records for assists and steals, which were surpassed by Dimitris Diamantidis in 2011; however, because assists and steals were not officially recorded prior to 1993, his complete career totals remain unverified.
+He ranks first in three-pointers made in the A1 era since 1993 with 636, and accumulated over 855 career three-pointers excluding the playoffs.
+Regarded as one of the premier shooters in the history of Greek basketball, he ranks 1st in assists, 1st in steals, and 6th in total scoring in the league's history.